AVM Transaction Format

 What SECP256K1 Transfer Output Contains

-A secp256k1 transfer output contains a TypeID
+A secp256k1 transfer output contains a TypeID, Amount, Locktime, Threshold, and Addresses.

 Gantt SECP256K1 Transfer Output Specification